tormodb/academic_blog/static/files/cv-word.md

 I have authored or co-authored more than 108 publications (journal articles, book chapters and reports).
-I am the first author of 16 peer reviewed journal articles and the senior author on 18.
+I am the first author of 16 peer reviewed journal articles and the senior author on 20.
 My articles have been cited 3236 times, my _h_-index is 30 and my _i10_-index is 55 [according to Google Scholar](https://scholar.google.com/citations?user=TMC38ZgAAAAJ&hl=en). _(Updated 25.02.2025)_.
+I was part of the government appointed expert group on child poverty in 2023.
 I am the sole author of a report on social inequalities in child mental health commissioned by the Norwegian Directorate of Health, and my research has been featured in several national policy documents, such as the [Government Strategy document for Children living in poverty](https://www.regjeringen.no/en/dokumenter/children-living-in-poverty/id2410107/), and it was also the foundation for the main focus of the Norwegian Psychology Association in 2016-2019.
 I have been invited to give 60 talks for more than 6 700 participants in the period from 2015 to 2025.
 Among those are several keynote presentations at national and nordic conferences.
 [Further details are available on my website: tboe.no](https://tormodboe.netlify.app).
 I have collaborated with journalists on many dissemination projects, one of the most successful being "[Historier om fattigdom [Stories of Poverty]](https://www.bt.no/emne/Historier_om_fattigdom)", a series of articles published in the Norwegian newspaper Bergens Tidende, which by January 2020 had been read more than 1.3 million times.
 Additional supervison experience include several funded student scholarships and many student papers (one of which has been published).
 Further details available upon request.

 <br><br><br><br><br>